wp-plugins/contact-bank/readme.txt

 1) Label : Enter Label name for your control.
 2) Description : Enter Description for your control, which would appear below the input field.
-3) Required : This field to be mandatory, you can‚Äôt choose Not Required.
+3) Required : This field to be mandatory, you canít choose Not Required.
 4) Tooltip Text : Enter Tooltip Text for your control, which would appear when you hover on input field.
 5) Place Holder : Enter the text you want to show in your input field by Default.
 6) Do not show in the email : If you do not want to show this control appear in your Email then tick this checkbox.